 Pursuant to section 416(c) of the Act, except as provided in sub-sections 416(d), (e) and (f), all proceedings and deliberations of Hearing Officers and the Board, including any related records, shall be confidential.
 Section 416(c) does not apply to proceedings under section 215 of the Act, but does apply to the deliberations of Hearing Officers and the Board under section 215.
-A violation of the confidentiality requirements of the Act and these rules could result in the imposition of sanctions.
-Nothing in these rules shall prevent the Executive Director from reporting statistical information to the Senate and House of Representatives, so long as that statistical information does not reveal the identity of the employees involved or of employing offices that are the subject of a matter.
-See also sections 1.06, 1.07 and 7.12 of these rules.
+A violation of the confidentiality requirements of the Act and these rules may result in the imposition of procedural or evidentiary sanctions.
+See also sections 1.08, 1.09 and 7.12 of these rules.

-Subpart F -- Discovery and Subpoenas §6.01 Discovery §6.02 Requests for Subpoenas §6.03 Service §6.04 Proof of Service §6.05 Motion to Quash §6.06 Enforcement
+Subpart F-Discovery and Subpoenas

+§6.01 Discovery

+§6.02 Requests for Subpoenas

+§6.03 Service

+§6.04 Proof of Service

+§6.05 Motion to Quash

+§6.06 Enforcement